 Filling out the Trademark Application Form

 After you determine which trademark application form to use, the next step is to complete the form.
-First you will need to fill in information about the applicant.
+First, you will need to fill in information about the applicant.
 Then you will be asked what type of mark you are seeking to register.
 You can choose between a Standard Character (Word) mark, a Special Form (Stylized and/or Design), or a Sound mark.
-In most cases the choice will be between a standard Word mark and a Design mark.
+In most cases, the choice will be between a standard Wordmark and a Design mark.
 Here an applicant can easily choose a form that is not best for them, weakens their registration, or limits its durability.
 For example, an applicant having a mark comprising both design and word features may be inclined to select Special Form in order to protect both the design and word features of the mark.
 However, brand designs typically change more frequently.
-If applicant continues to use the word mark but changes the design features, then the applicant’s registration may no longer apply to its mark as used and applicant may not be able to submit a proper specimen showing continued use when the time comes to renew the registration.
-Thus, if the design feature is not a primary feature expected to last long term, it may be better to file it as a word mark or file two applications, one for the word and one for the design.
+If the applicant continues to use the wordmark but changes the design features, then the applicant’s registration may no longer apply to its mark as used and the applicant may not be able to submit a proper specimen showing continued use when the time comes to renew the registration.
+Thus, if the design feature is not a primary feature expected to last long term, it may be better to file it as a wordmark or file two applications, one for the word and one for the design.
 If you are filing for a design mark, you will need to decide whether or not it is better to claim color as a feature of the mark.
 We recommend you discuss this with your trademark attorney because of the various legal implications.
-You will also need to submit a proper description of the mark in addition to the description of goods or service.
+You will also need to submit a proper description of the mark in addition to the description of goods or services.

 On the form page where you input the mark, you may check a box to include additional statements.
 There is a list of additional statements that can be made.
 You will want to discuss these with your counsel.
 After you have completed inputting your mark and any required additional statements, you will be asked to add a description of goods or services, including the proper International Class.
-As previously explained, this is a step where the assistance of experienced trademark attorney can be very valuable.
+As previously explained, this is a step where the assistance of an experienced trademark attorney can be very valuable.
 You will also be required at this stage to choose whether you file your application as an in-use application under Section 1(a) of the Trademark Act or as an intent-to-use application under Section 1(b) of the Trademark Act.
 This decision will be determined on whether or not you have been using your mark in commerce.
 The determination of when you first use the mark in commerce is a factual question determined by legal standards of what use in commerce actually means.
 Any use of the mark is not sufficient, so professional legal advice is recommended.
 If you obtain a registration based on use not meeting the standard of use in commerce, your registration may later be rendered invalid.